📚

 Bond Order?

 How did I know it was a 4/3s bond?
 The easiest way to know the bond order is ( # of lines / # of spaces ).
 There are 4 lines or bonds and 3 spaces for bonds.
 A 4/3s bond is between a single bond and a double bond.
-Therefore, it is stronger than a single bond but weaker than a double bond.
-A 4/3 bond is what is represented by these three structures.
+Therefore, it is stronger than a single bond, but weaker than a double bond.

-As mentioned before, on the AP Exam, draw all possible structures side-by-side with double-sided arrows between each.
-You may also write the word "resonance" somewhere on the page to clarify what you know and break down the question for yourself.
+💡As mentioned before, on the AP Exam, draw all possible structures and just write the word resonance to clarify what you know to the AP Grader.

 Formal Charge